dbratu777/ece4724-dissection/html/market.md

 ### Retail Outlets

 Like many other general function calculators, this device may be found at a variety of physical storefronts including supermarkets, office supply stores, and school supply chains.
-A few online listings have been provided as well.
+A few online listings have been provided as follows:

 * Amazon – $11.99 [\[7\]](#7-amazon-casior-sl-100l-solar-calculator-with-folding-hard-case--amazoncom)
 * Underwood Distributing – $9.95 [\[9\]](#9-underwood-distributing-casio-sl-100l-foldable-pocket-calculator-underwooddistributingcom)